ZalakBhojani/ZalakBhojani/README.md

 ### Connect with me
-- 💬 Feel free to ask for any help in any of the above things, I will definitely try to help.
+- 💬 Feel free to ask for any help in any of the above things.

-- 📫 How to reach me: Connect with me on [linkedin](https://www.linkedin.com/in/zalak-bhojani/) or on [discord](https://discordapp.com/users/377445952187006976).
+- 📫 How to reach me: Connect with me on [linkedin](https://www.linkedin.com/in/zalak-bhojani/) or on [twitter](https://twitter.com/Zalak00).